 Cygnature is a blockchain enabled document signing and authentication solution that is easy to use and is more secure than other e-sign solutions in the market.
-It is a multi-level security that allows a robust mechanism to permit access with different security clearances such as E-signature hardware key, biometrics, video/image proof, Aadhar KYC and/or OTP authentication, etc.
+It has a multi-level security that allows a robust mechanism to permit access with different security clearances such as E-signature hardware key, biometrics, video/image proof, Aadhar KYC and/or OTP authentication, etc.

 Cygnature can be used anywhere to has to sign a document, which can any document from school certificates to contracts, HR documents, Legal documents etc.